janelia-cellmap/pydantic-zarr/docs/intro.md

 print(SpecificAttrsGroup(attrs={'a': 100, 'b': 100}))
 #> zarr_version=2 attrs={'a': 100, 'b': 100} items={}

-# a zarr group that only contains arrays -- no subgroups!
+# a Zarr group that only contains arrays -- no subgroups!
 # we re-use the TAttrs type variable defined in pydantic_zarr.core
 ArraysOnlyGroup = GroupSpec[TAttr, ArraySpec]